QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Acknowledgements

 \section{Acknowledgements}

 We acknowledge Fabrizio Minganti and Luca Gravina for the useful discussions, especially for the dynamical shifted Fock algorithm.
-We also acknowledge Filippo Ferrari and Lorenzo Fioroni for their support and beta testing in the development of the package.
-We thank all the contributors to the package, as well as the QuTiP team for their support and the useful discussions.
-YTH acknowledges the support of the National Science and Technology Council, Taiwan (NSTC Grants No. 113-2917-I-006-024).
-YNC acknowledges the support of the National Center for Theoretical Sciences and the National Science and Technology Council, Taiwan (NSTC Grants No. 113-2123-M-006-001).
+We also acknowledge Filippo Ferrari, Lorenzo Fioroni, Po-Chen Kuo, Jhen-Dong Lin, Po-Rong Lai, and Hsiang-Wei Huang for their support and beta testing in the development of the package.
+We thank all the contributors to the package, as well as the \texttt{QuTiP} team for their support and the useful discussions.
+In particular, we thank Eric Gigu\`{e}re and Neill Lambert for their insightful discussions on the benchmarks.
+YTH acknowledges the support of the National Science and Technology Council, Taiwan (NSTC Grant No. 113-2917-I-006-024).
+YNC acknowledges the support of the National Center for Theoretical Sciences and the National Science and Technology Council, Taiwan (NSTC Grant No. 113-2123-M-006-001 and 114-2112-M-006 -015 -MY3).
 V.S. acknowledges the Swiss National Science Foundation through Projects No. 200020\_215172, 200021-227992, and 20QU-1\_215928.
 F.N. is supported in part by: the Japan Science and Technology Agency (JST) [via the CREST Quantum Frontiers program Grant No. JPMJCR24I2, the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R\&D Grant Number JPMJMS2061], and the Office of Naval Research (ONR) Global (via Grant No. N62909-23-1-2074).